Irsanarisandy/online-profile-nextjs/content/about/About.md

   - Responsive Web Design
 ---

 I am a Fullstack Website Developer, currently working for an Australian company.
-I am a passionate and well-organised employee, with high attention to detail and dedication to getting things done.
+I am passionate and well-organised, with high attention to detail and dedication to getting things done.
 I chose this career because I have a passion for learning and helping people solve real-life problems.

 ﻿